isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/ISB-CGCDataReleases.rst

 **New Programs and Projects**

-- BEATAML1.0-COHORT (Functional Genomic Landscape of Acute Myeloid Leukemia) Includes WXS and RNA-Seq data
+- BEATAML1.0-COHORT (Functional Genomic Landscape of Acute Myeloid Leukemia) New WXS and RNA-Seq data was released.

 **Updates**